donaldmstephan/farspark/README.md

 #### Index

 If the media being requested has multiple pages or frames, you can request to render a specific one.
-(Right now an index > 0 is only supported for PDFs.)
-The page/frame index starts at zero, and media which has multiple pages will include an `X-Max-Content-Index` header to indicate the maximum index that can be requested.
+The page/frame index starts at zero, and media which supports index selection will include an `X-Max-Content-Index` header to indicate the maximum index that can be requested.
+Right now only supported for PDFs.

 #### Encoded URL